OnTech & Google Nest

 3

-Users were not finding the information they needed - despite the lowest levels of attention being at the bottom of the page, it had more clicks than other sections.
-Specifically "Contact Us", "Installation Appointments", and "FAQ"
+Despite lowest attention levels at the bottom of the page, it had more clicks than other sections.

 01.04 UX RESEARCH

-We met with the UX Researcher to go over our research needs, who then determined the needed tests.
+We met with the UX Researcher to go over research needs.

 -